oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/primembed.md

 author also provides methods to compute primitive embeddings of any even lattice into an even lattice of a given genus (see Proposition 1.15.1 in [Nik79](@cite)).
 In the latter proposition, it is explained how to classify such embeddings as isomorphic embeddings or as isomorphic sublattices.
-Moreover, with enough, one can generalise the previous results for embeddings in odd lattices.
+Moreover, with enough care, one can generalize the previous results for embeddings in odd lattices.

 A general method to compute primitive embeddings between integral lattices can be algorithmically implemented, however it tends to be slow and inefficient